tactcomplabs/verilator-sst/README.md

 which is then managed by the generated SST Subcomponent.
 The generated subcomponents can be created with one of two supported interfaces.

-1. Link interface: generate links for each input or output port in the Verilog top module which can written or read respectively using the `SST::VerilatorSST::PortEvent` class
+1. Link interface: generate links for each port in the Verilog top module which can be written or read respectively using the `SST::VerilatorSST::PortEvent` class
-2. Direct interface (C++ API): write/read input/output ports using the exposed `writePort`, `writePortAtTick`, and
+2. Direct interface (C++ API): write/read ports using the exposed `writePort`, `writePortAtTick`, and
    `readPort` functions from a parent component